useR-2018/website/content/blog/survey.md

 +++
-title = "Fill out a survey for us" date = "2017-06-14" tags = ["survey"] categories = ["survey"] banner = "img/banners/survey.jpg"
+title = "Provide your insight" date = "2017-06-14"
+tags = ["survey"]
+categories = ["survey"]
+banner = "img/banners/lorikeet.jpg"
 +++

-Can you please spare a couple of minutes to fill out an online survey for us?
+Tell us what you would like to see at useR!
+2018.
+Do you have ideas for tutorial topics and presenters, keynote speakers, services like child care, or sign language interpreters, or how scholarships should be awarded?
+Send us your ideas.